Getting Started with the OpenTelemetry Collector

 otelcol vs otelcol-contrib

-OpenTelemetry Collector has 2 repositories on GitHub:
+OpenTelemetry Collector has two repositories on GitHub:

 Installation